Modern Day Slavery Policy Statement

 This policy applies to all locations within HR GO Recruitment Ltd, our Joint Ventures and the HR Group plc.

 The Board of Directors have overall responsibility, although all are, and should be, aware of this policy contents.

 This policy will be reviewed annually or more often as and when necessary.

 HR GO Plc and subsidiary companies shall:

-- Designate the Group Compliance and Quality Manager on all site visits to ensure all consultants / managers are updated and aware of “Tackling Hidden Labour Exploitation” and to have responsibility along with the HR Business Partner for developing and operating company procedures relevant to this issue.
+- Designate the Group Compliance and Quality Manager on all site visits to ensure all consultants / managers are updated and aware of “Tackling Hidden Labour Exploitation” and to have responsibility along with the HR and Compliance functions for developing and operating company procedures relevant to this issue.

 - Accept that job finding fees are a business cost, (paid by clients) and will not allow these to be paid by job applicants.
 The Company will not use any individual or organisation to source and supply workers without confirming that workers are not being charged a work finding fee.